How Much Does a Flat Roof Extension Cost?

 A flat roof extension with a lantern features a very large window in the centre of the roof of the extension.
 This is extremely beneficial if you're looking to invite a lot of light into the room.

 Also, this type of flat roof extension is very aesthetically pleasing.
-The only issue is that the top window will need to be regularly cleaned as it may collect a lot of dirt and debris.
+The main drawback is that the top window will need to be regularly cleaned as it may collect a lot of dirt and debris.

 Pros